tawesoft/golib/SECURITY.md

 ## Backporting fixes

-Applicable security fixes will always be backported to legacy packages, to the previous two major versions of normal packages, and the previous one major version of candidate packages.
+Applicable security fixes will always be backported to all legacy and stable packages, where possible.
+Fixes will be backported to candidate and unstable packages on a case-by-case basis.

-Security fixes may not always be backwards compatible, even between minor versions.
+Security fixes may break backwards compatibility, even between minor versions, if necessary.

 ## Reporting a vulnerability